faizaankhan/blog/content/posts/guest-1/index.en.md

 ### OK!!!
 Let's start
 - **Step 1**: Import the required libraries we need
-  - BeautifulSoup from bs4 (It's a simple library that makes your scrapping easy)
+  - BeautifulSoup from bs4 (It's a simple library that makes your scraping easy)
   - Request and urlopen from urllib

   ```